ojplg/legup/README.md

 # Technical

 * A pre-requisite to running the application (or the tests), is to install Postgres.
   Under the db directory are some scripts.
-Run them like this
+Run the shell script
     ````
-    sudo -u postgres psql -f setup.sql
-    psql -f db/structures.sql legup
+    ./db_setup.sh
     ````
     to get that working.
+It should ask for a password several times.
 * The build is done using maven just
    ````
    mvn compile